The Child Support Law

-Our Raleigh Divorce Lawyers have over been handling North Carolina child support cases for over fourteen years, and can easily assist you with making an initial child support calculation.
+Our Raleigh Child Support Attorneys have over been handling North Carolina child support cases for over twenty years, and can easily assist you with making an initial child support calculation.

 In order to calculate a North Carolina Child Support amount, you will first need to determine the appropriate North Carolina Child Support worksheet to use.

 - Sole custody child support worksheets are used when one party has the children the majority of the year, and the other parent has the children less 123 days per year.